Infrastructure work in the national park reserve

 Parks Canada is investing an unprecedented $3 billion over five years into infrastructure improvements to heritage, visitor, waterway and highway assets located within national historic sites, national parks, and national marine conservation areas across Canada.

-In Pacific Rim National Park Reserve, a number of exciting projects are underway, including the creation of a new multi-use path announced as part the Government of Canada’s Budget 2016.
+In Pacific Rim National Park Reserve, a number of exciting projects have been completed or are underway, including the creation of a new multi-use path announced as part the Government of Canada’s Budget 2016.
 While these projects may cause some inconvenience to visitors, and sometimes look pretty unsightly, the work is very important and will help visitors enjoy and explore the national park reserve for many more years to come.
 We appreciate the patience of visitors and the local communities while we work on these projects.

 Projects in Pacific Rim National Park Reserve: